Skip to main content

 Further north, in Puerto Vallarta, in the state of Jalisco, the climate is similar to that of Acapulco, but winter nights are cooler, and they can occasionally get pretty cool, around 10 °C (50 °F); this can still happen, though more rarely, in March and April.

-In Cancún, the least rainy period runs from February to April, and the driest month is April, so it is an advisable destination for the Easter holidays, when the Norte is less likely to blow.
-Here are the average temperatures.
+In Cancun, the least rainy period runs from February to April, and the driest month is April, so it is an advisable destination for the Easter holidays, when the Norte is less likely to blow.
+The rainy season runs from May to November and is a hot and sultry period.
+The rains are abundant especially in June, and between September and mid-November.
+However, the sun still shines quite often, in fact the rains generally occur in the form of downpours or thunderstorms, so they don't last long.

 The Gulf of Mexico in Cancun and the Riviera Maya is warm enough to swim in all year round.